 On pitching, IP and exploitation strategies.

-It is only possible to submit solutions to challenges that are active and until the submission deadline.
-To become a solution provider, first you have to register at the PITCCH platform, go to the “Challenges page”, choose the challenge, check out the criteria for participating, fill in the application form and submit it.
+It is only possible to submit solutions to challenges that are active until the submission deadline.
+To become a solution provider, first, you have to register at the PITCCH platform, go to the “Challenges page”, choose the challenge, check out the criteria for participating, fill in the application form and submit it.

 With PITCCH you can always contact us regarding any details at firstname.lastname@example.org